WolfNet-Computing/Kick-PC-To-Fix/README.md

-# Kick PC to Fix - A set of bootable media creation tools.
+# Kick PC to Fix - A set of cross-platform bootable media creation tools.

 ## Notices